-Animal Care & Welfare • Pain
+Animal Health & Welfare • Pain

 The other night, Rex was restless and reluctant to climb up on the couch.
 The next morning, he was sitting hunched over, tucked under and shaking with his eyes closed.

 I’m pretty sure we can all recognize obvious signs of pain in our pets, but what about those not-so-obvious behavior changes that might indicate pain?